Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Conclusion

 Our approach paves the way for studying strongly cooperative effects in large and spatially extended ensembles of two-level systems.
 Specifically, recent light-matter interfaces such as trapped gases and atomic arrays and their non-linear response to incoming coherent light \cite{ferioli2022observation, blochMirror} can be studied with ensemble sizes much larger than $N \simeq 50$ as is considered in this work.
 Typically, not much analytical progress can be made in such systems and methods based on tensor networks do not work reliably due to the high dimensionality of these setups and intrinsic long-range interactions.

 Future works will investigate whether the truncation, which so far is a diffusion approximation, can be improved by extending it to a jump-diffusion approximation by including classical Poissonian jump processes.
 This might allow for an extension of the validity of our theory to regimes of moderate or even low cooperativity.
-Motivated by the excellent agreement of second moment expectation values such as spin squeezing, we believe that our method can be used to analyze the generation of non-classical states of realistic, experimentally realizable atomic configurations and their emitted light.
+Motivated by the excellent agreement of spin squeezing and coherence of the emitted light, we believe that our method can be used to analyze the generation of non-classical states of realistic, experimentally realizable atomic configurations and their emitted light.

 \paragraph{Funding information} The authors gratefully acknowledge financial support by the DFG through SFB/TR 185, Project No.~277625399.

 \nolinenumbers